War of the Strategists at Alicante 2023

 The English were being done up like kippers, and so had little left to grasp at other than a rather against the odds charge into the front of the well supported Berber spearmen.

-Having absorbed this assault with aplomb, As the road to Tunis echoed to the footsteps of the camel-toed Pharoh-cursed massive curved sword, the North African Moorish infantry then waited in glee as yet more devastation was rained down upon the hapless English by the speedy arrival of Knights and, of course, Zaid and his limelight-hogging band of dudes to smash into the flanks and rear of the English forces.
+Having absorbed this assault with aplomb, As many of the men from Morocco started to be animated by thoughts of the Maghreb's Pharoh-cursed Turkey and Lemongrass Tajine, the North African Moorish infantry then waited in glee as yet more devastation was rained down upon the hapless English by the speedy arrival of Knights and, of course, Zaid and his limelight-hogging band of dudes to smash into the flanks and rear of the English forces.

 Bursting through the shattered and tattered remnants of the English line, more marauding Berber horsemen were delighted to find that the initial bout of unreliability had left the English remarkably close to their own baggage camp when battle had been joined.